GigabiteLabs/random-swift/README.md

 	// e.g. 0.45369
 	```

-- Get a random percentage below a given `PercentageRange` max limit, optionally rounding to a max number of decimal place values:
+- Get a random percentage below a given `PercentageRange` max limit, rounded (optional) to a max number of decimal place values:

 	```swift
 	// setup a range